Omisore76/Advanced_System_Report/README.md

 bash Advanced_System_Report.sh
 ```

-4)Finally, choose a number based on the system information you need.
+4) Finally, choose a number based on the system information you need.

 Thank you!